vjs006/Library-Management-System/README.md

 Highlight: DBMS Design and Implementation.

 ### Note:
-For a detailed report, **check the attached replort document** .
+For a detailed report, **check the attached report document** .
 For the DB File, check the sql files.

 The database system designed for managing library operations is a thoughtfully constructed structure that aims to handle the various facets of library management